GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 ## Distributed Load Testing Using Kubernetes

 This tutorial demonstrates how to conduct distributed load testing using [Kubernetes](http://kubernetes.io) and includes a sample web application, Docker image, and Kubernetes controllers/services.
-For more background refer to the [Distributed Load Testing Using Kubernetes](http://cloud.google.com/solutions/distributed-load-testing-using-kubernetes) solutions paper.
+For more background refer to the [Distributed Load Testing Using Kubernetes](http://cloud.google.com/solutions/distributed-load-testing-using-kubernetes) solution paper.

 ## Prerequisites